 Today is National Lighthouse Day!
 Almost 30 lighthouses still stand strong on the California coast – just over a dozen are open to the public.
 If you wish to visit or tour one in the Los Angeles area, check out the Point Fermin Lighthouse in San Pedro.
 I’ve already visited a tall pillar type lighthouse before but this is the first lighthouse tower I’ve seen that was integrated into a house.

-This graceful Victorian-style lighthouse was built in 1874 and is one of the oldest lighthouses on the west coast.
+Point Fermin Lighthouse is a graceful Victorian-style lighthouse built in 1874 and is one of the oldest lighthouses on the west coast.
 And is one of the two lighthouses in the Los Angeles area that you can visit.
 It served as an aid to safe passage between the Channel Islands and into the harbor for nearly one hundred years.

 The northern California coast offers some of the oldest lighthouses in the state, while the southern California coast offers additional interesting lighthouse finds, each with a unique history.
 Here’s a list of other lighthouses in the California coast:

 - Point Bonita, Marin Headlands near San Francisco

 - Point Loma, San Diego

 - Point Montara, San Mateo County, south of San Francisco

 - Point Reyes, Marin County

 - Point San Luis, near Pismo Beach